Conditions of Worth Explained

 This process involves creating a safe and supportive environment where clients can explore their authentic selves without fear of judgment or rejection.
 Through a person-centred approach, therapists aim to foster unconditional positive regard, acceptance, and empathy towards their clients, allowing them to develop a more positive self-image.

-By challenging and replacing Introjected values with trusting their own instincts and value the view of themselves – Internal Locus of Evaluation, unconditional self-acceptance, individuals can begin to develop a healthier sense of self and authentic identity.
+By challenging and replacing Introjected values with internal values and trusting their own instincts and value the view of themselves.
 They can learn to value themselves for who they are, rather than basing their worth on external achievements or others’ opinions.

 As therapists guide clients through this process, it is important to create a non-judgmental and empathetic space that encourages self-exploration and growth.

-Therapists can help clients identify and challenge their own conditions of worth, providing them with the tools and support needed.
+Therapists can help clients identify and challenge their own incongruency and conditions of worth, facilitating them with the core conditions on the journey to self-actualisation.

 Conclusion